moveit/moveit_tutorials/doc/arm_jogging/arm_jogging_tutorial.rst

 Arm Jogging in Real-Time
 ========================

 This tutorial shows how to send real-time jogging commands to a ROS-enabled robot.
-Some nice features of the jogger are singularity handling and collision checking that prevents operator from breaking the robot.
+Some nice features of the jogger are singularity handling and collision checking that prevents the operator from breaking the robot.

 .. raw:: html